National Apprenticeship Week 2020

-How RateMyApprenticeship and Mazars are getting involved in #NAW2019
+How RateMyApprenticeship and Mazars are getting involved in #NAW2020

-#NAW2019 is set to be the biggest celebration of apprenticeships yet.
+National Apprenticeship Week gets bigger every year, and #NAW2020 is set to be the grandest celebration of apprenticeships yet.

-RateMyApprenticeship and global audit, accounting and consulting group, Mazars, are hugely passionate about apprenticeships.
-Introducing young, enthusiastic and talented individuals into a business has huge benefits for both the employer and the young person.
+RateMyApprenticeship and global audit, accounting and consulting group, Mazars, are really passionate about apprenticeships.
+We just love them.

 Amy Reynolds, Tax Partner with Mazars, shares her journey from apprentice to partner…